dokester/BayesicFitting/docs/Dimensions.md

 In section 4, we found that the combination of high dimensions and points near the edge, lead to wandering walkers which have not yet lost their correlation with their starting point.
 Correlation is stronger when the starting points are nearer to the edge.
-There are increasingly more points near the edge at higher dimensions, leading possibly to serious problems for our engines, and consequently to the calculation of the evidence by NS.
+In higher dimensions there are increasingly more points near the edge, leading possibly to serious problems for our engines, and consequently to the calculation of the evidence by NS.

 In section 5 we described a way forward by defining a zone of avoidance near the edges, where we should not select starting points.
 Under the